temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 You can pass multiple inputs to a Workflow, but it's a good practice to send a single input.
 If you have several values you want to send, you should define an object and pass that into the Workflow instead.
 :::

 You can learn more about the kinds of inputs you can pass to a Workflow in the [Workflow parameters](https://docs.temporal.io/application-development/foundations#workflow-parameters) section of the Temporal documentation.
-Next, you'll define the Activity that your workflow will execute.
+Next, you'll define the Activity that your Workflow will execute.

 ## Create an Activity